The peak sidelobe level of random binary sequences: Introduction

 Consider a binary sequence $A=(a_0,a_1,\dots,a_{n-1})$ of length $n$, namely an element of $\{-1,+1\}^n$.
 Define the \emph{aperiodic autocorrelation} at shift $u$ of $A$ to be

 and define the \emph{peak sidelobe level} of $A$ as

-Binary sequences with small autocorrelation at nonzero shifts have a wide range of applications in digital communications, including synchronisation and radar.
+Binary sequences with small autocorrelation at nonzero shifts have a wide range of applications in digital communications, including synchronisation and radar (see~\cite{Golomb2005}, for example).

-Let $M_n$ be the minimum of $M(A)$ taken over all $2^n$ binary sequences $A$ of length~$n$.
-By a parity argument, it is seen that $M_n\ge 1$ and it is known that $M_n=1$ for $n\in\{2,3,4,5,7,11,13\}$, which arises from the existence of a Barker sequence for the corresponding lengths.
-It is a classical (and still unsolved) problem to decide whether $M_n>1$ for all $n>13$; the currently smallest undecided case arises for $n>10^{29}$~\cite{Mossinghoff2009}.
-It is conjectured that $M_n$ grows as $n\to\infty$, perhaps like $\sqrt{n}$.
+Let $\mu(n)$ be the minimum of $M(A)$ taken over all $2^n$ binary sequences $A$ of length~$n$.
+By a parity argument, it is seen that $\mu(n)\ge 1$ and it is known that $\mu(n)=1$ for $n\in\{2,3,4,5,7,11,13\}$ (binary sequences attaining the minimum are often called \emph{Barker} sequences).
+It is a classical problem to decide whether $\mu(n)>1$ for all $n>13$.
+Although deep methods have been developed~\cite{Turyn1965},~\cite{Schmidt1999}, this problem is still open; the currently smallest undecided case arises for $n>2\cdot 10^{30}$~\cite{Leung2012}.
+It is conjectured that $\mu(n)$ grows as $n\to\infty$, perhaps like $\sqrt{n}$.
 We refer to Turyn~\cite{Turyn1968} and Jedwab~\cite{Jedwab2008} for excellent surveys on this problem.

 In this paper, we will be concerned with the asymptotic behaviour, as $n\to\infty$, of $M(A)$ for almost all binary sequences $A$ of length $n$.
 This problem was first studied by Moon and Moser~\cite{Moon1968}.
-Let $A_n$ be a random binary sequence of length $n$, by which we mean that $A_n$ is taken uniformly from $\{-1,+1\}^n$.
+Let $A_n$ be a random binary sequence of length $n$, by which we mean that $A_n$ is drawn uniformly at random from $\{-1,+1\}^n$.
 In other words, each of the $n$ sequence elements of $A_n$ takes on each of the values $-1$ and $+1$ independently with probability $1/2$.
-Then the current state of knowledge can be summarised as
+Until now, the best known bounds are

 The upper bound is due to Mercer~\cite{Mercer2006}.
 In fact, Mercer proved a weaker result but pointed out in a final remark~\cite[p.~670]{Mercer2006} that his proof establishes the above upper bound.
 The lower bound was proved by Alon, Litsyn, and Shpunt~\cite{Alon2010}, in response to numerical evidence provided by Dmitriev and Jedwab~\cite{Dmitriev2007}.
-The authors of~\cite{Alon2010} also conjectured that the lower bound can be improved to $\sqrt{2}$.
+The authors of~\cite{Alon2010} also conjectured that the lower bound can be improved to $\sqrt{2}-\e$.
 The aim of this paper is to prove this conjecture and therefore to establish the limit distribution, as $n\to\infty$, of $M(A_n)/\sqrt{n\log n}$.
 In particular, we prove the following. \begin{theorem} Let $A_n$ be a random binary sequence of length $n$.
 Then, as $n\to\infty$,

 and

 \end{theorem}

 Alon, Litsyn, and Shpunt~\cite{Alon2010} already observed that, as a consequence of McDiarmid's inequality (Lemma~\ref{lem:bounded_differences}), $M(A_n)$ is concentrated around its expected value, but could only show that